FluffyRudy/todo-app/README.md

 # todo-app
-Simple todo application made using Javascript
+Simple todo application made using Javascript and Bundled with webpack

 # Todo List Application